Cedd: Monastic foundations

 Cedd founded many churches.
 He also founded monasteries at Tilaburg (probably East Tilbury, but possibly West Tilbury) and Ithancester (almost certainly Bradwell-on-Sea).
+These locations are all in the modern county of Essex.

 Cedd was appointed as abbot of the monastery of Lastingham in his native Northumbria at the request of the sub-king Œthelwald of Deira.
-Bede records the foundation of this monastery in some detail, showing that Ethelwald was put in contact with Cedd through Caelin, one of the bishop's brothers, who was on the king's staff.
+Bede records the foundation of this monastery in some detail, showing that Œthelwald was put in contact with Cedd through Caelin, one of the bishop's brothers, who was on the king's staff.
 Cedd undertook a 40-day fast to purify the site, although urgent royal business took him away after 30 days, and Cynibil took over the fast for him.

 Cedd occupied the position of abbot of Lastingham to the end of his life, while maintaining his position as missionary bishop and diplomat.
-He often traveled far from the monastery in fulfillment of these other duties.
+He often travelled far from the monastery in fulfillment of these other duties.
 His brother Chad, who succeeded him as abbot, did the same.
 Cedd and his brothers regarded Lastingham as a monastic base, providing intellectual and spiritual support, and a place of retreat.
 Cedd delegated daily care of Lastingham to other priests, and it is likely that Chad operated similarly.